training-datalab/tufte-working-papers/README.md

 ## Indexing and Readership

-This working papers series are indexed in **Latindex-Directorio**.
+This working papers series is indexed in **Latindex-Directorio**.
 The full text usage, which is the sum of views and downloads from the platform, is 1,007 until March 2022.

 ## Storage